Difegue/LANraragi/tools/Documentation/extending-lanraragi/translations.md

 # 🈁 Translating LANraragi to other languages

-LRR will automatically render its web UI in the language requested by your web browser's `Accept-Language` header, if it supports it.\
+LRR will automatically render its web UI in the language requested by your web browser's `Accept-Language` header, if it supports it.
+You can also manually force a specific language in the Configuration page under Global Settings.\
 Unsupported languages will fallback to English.

 Here are some pointers on contributing additional translations to LANraragi.\